 USFWS: Not listed

-- These parakeets are very noisy and are often spotted in flocks of about 40 individuals.
+These birds are very noisy and are often spotted in flocks of around 40 individuals.

-- There are several different color variations between subspecies that depends on distribution.
+There are several different color variations between subspecies depending on their distribution.

 Ecology and Conservation

 These parakeets will feed and disperse many seeds, which helps to foster the growth of new forests.

 The species was formerly threatened by logging campaigns that resulted in the loss of much breeding habitat; however, this threat ended in the 1990s.
 Today, old-growth trees, some of which provide nest-holes, are still felled for house construction and firewood, even in protected forests.